chanchal16/avatar-alias-gen/README.md

-# Randomize-it-js: Username and Avatar Generator
+# avatar-alias-gen: Username and Avatar Generator
 A lightweight library for generating random usernames and avatars, inspired by Reddit-style naming conventions.
 This library is customizable, supports multiple themes, and includes avatar generation using the DiceBear API.

 ### Demo
 <a href="https://randomize-it.vercel.app/" target="_blank">View Demo</a>

 ### NPM Package
-<a href="https://www.npmjs.com/package/randomize-it-js" target="_blank">View on NPM</a>
+<a href="https://www.npmjs.com/package/avatar-alias-gen" target="_blank">View on NPM</a>

 ## Features
 - Random Username Generation: Create unique usernames with customizable themes.